How to build and scale a successful B2B marketplace

 B2B transactions carry substantial financial risk for individuals and their organizations.

-While large transaction value presents opportunities, it also demands trust in the supplier and the platform.
+While a large transaction value presents opportunities, it also demands trust in the supplier and the platform.
 A failed purchase can disrupt projects, strain relationships, and create challenges for teams.

 In B2B, trust is built over years of established relationships and networks.
 Moving these relationships online requires marketplace entrepreneurs to invest in long-term trust-building strategies.